 - Licensing: new spectrum and licence renewal

-- TV White Spaces and public Wi-Fi networks.
+- Network and spectrum sharing, TV white spaces and public Wi-Fi networks

 - Auctions and alternative methods for efficient allocation of spectrum.